dvlyon/RMMZ/HUD/README.md

 # DvLyon HUD Core

-## DvLyon Games - RMMZ
+## DvLyon - RMMZ

 ### Description

-DvLyon_HUD_Core is the core of the modular HUD plugin functionality for the [DvLyon Games](https://games.dvlyon.com)' collection of RPG Maker MZ HUD plugins.
+DvLyon_HUD_Core is the core of the modular HUD plugin functionality for the [DvLyon](https://dvlyon.com)' collection of RPG Maker MZ HUD plugins.
 It is required by all of our HUD plugins, and comes with some nifty extra functions specially tailored for game development.

 ### License